netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 : The port numbers can be individual port numbers, a range of port numbers, and an operation.

 Protocol sets:
 : A protocol set contains a list of protocol values.
-Each protocol can be identified either by a number (e.g., 17) or a name (e.g., UDP).
+A protocol can be identified either by a number (e.g., 17) or a name (e.g., UDP).

 ICMP sets:
 : An ICMP set contains a list of ICMPv4 {{!RFC0792}} or ICMPv6 {{!RFC4443}} types, each of them identified by a type value, optionally the code and the rest of the header.
-: New IANA-maintained modules for ICMP types are defined in this document.
+: IANA-maintained modules for ICMP types are defined in this document.

 Aliases:
 : An alias is defined by a combination of various parameters (e.g., IP prefix, protocol, port number, or VLAN {{IEEE802.1Qcp}}).
 When only sets of one parameter (e.g., protocol) are handled, then the relevant parameter sets should be used (e.g., protocol set) rather than an alias.